-Perspective | Even the best films about Afghanistan couldn’t have prepared us for this ending
+Perspective | Even the best films about Afghanistan couldn’t have prepared us for this scene

 Two genuinely nuanced films emerged during this era: Brad Pitt played an absurdist analog of Gen. Stanley McChrystal in 2017’s “War Machine,” a frustratingly uneven attempt at Kubrickian parody that has wound up looking lamentably prescient in its depiction of official self-deception and arrogance.
 Similarly, Rod Lurie’s 2019 drama “The Outpost,” an immersive dramatization of the 2009 Battle of Kamdesh, succeeded in raising crucial questions, not just about why its protagonists were forced to fight a no-win battle, but about the futility of the larger war.

-Through the years, we were afforded glimpses of the precarity of life inside Afghanistan, usually through nonfiction films.
+Through the years, we were afforded glimpses of the precarity of life under the Taliban, usually through nonfiction films.
 “Afghan Star” (2009) chronicled singers hoping to appear on the country’s version of “American Idol,” as well as the beginnings of a fragile (and ill-fated) democracy.
 And in 2015’s “He Named Me Malala,” Malala Yousafzai embodied an even more sobering reminder of the savage, sexist range of Taliban abuses.

 And yet, movies could go only so far in conveying the full story to American audiences.
 What documentary maker could convince U.S. military officials to go on the record regarding their profound doubts about the Afghan soldiers they were training?
 What producer would have greenlighted a thriller that got into the weeds about the corruption that festered under former presidents Hamid Karzai and Ashraf Ghani?
 What screenwriter could have gathered details on the Pakistani intelligence services that were enabling a resurgent Taliban?